revou-fsse-3/module-1-Ridelbusiness/README.md

 ## Hu Tao Best Team Comp
 ![hu tao 2](asset/hutao_team.jpeg)

-- All best Hu Tao teams need Xingqiu in their party as ==Xingqiu's Rainswords apply Hydro faster== than Hu Tao's application, allowing her to ==consistently Vaporize the enemy==.
+- All best Hu Tao teams need Xingqiu in their party as Xingqiu's Rainswords apply Hydro faster than Hu Tao's application, allowing her to consistently Vaporize the enemy.

-- Having Yelan not only provides even more ==consistent off-field Hydro application==, but will also provide a ==DMG boost== to Hu Tao's already insane single target DMG as well as HP resonance
+- Having Yelan not only provides even more consistent off-field Hydro application, but will also provide a DMG boost to Hu Tao's already insane single target DMG as well as HP resonance

 vaporize
  : Deals ×1.5 Pyro DMG when a Pyro attack triggers the reaction.